All organizations can suffer from strategy nausea. The cure is not less strategy - but better strategy.

 It builds on what we know, rather than wavering on what we believe.

-It's engaging and not formulated as lofty intentions, but concrete prioritized actions that can be communicated and followed up on.
+It's engaging and not formulated as vague intentions, but concrete prioritized actions that can be communicated and followed up.
 And it's easy to adjust when needed.

-Read also: Hey top boss, give middle management a fair chance
+Also read: Hey top boss, give the middle manager a fair chance

-If recruitment needs suddenly disappear, it doesn't make sense to increase recruitment efforts for the rest of the strategy period.
+If recruitment needs suddenly disappear, it makes no sense to strengthen recruitment efforts for the rest of the strategy period.
 And if the components for the products are chronically backordered, a KPI about increased production is just words.
-They need to change.
+Then they need to be changed.

-The strategy fatigue isn't caused by too much strategy.
-It's brought on by too bad strategy.
-The cure is therefore better strategy.
-Remember that the next time strategy fatigue strikes.
+Strategy sickness is not caused by too much strategy.
+It is caused by too little strategy.
+The cure is better strategy.
+Remember that the next time strategy sickness strikes.

-This column was published in Jyllands-Posten business and FINANCE on October 24, 2023.
+This column is published in Jyllands-Posten Business and FINANCE on October 24, 2023.

-We can now all have full focus "on the ball" and everyone has become a "player" or partner in our strategy
+We can now all have full focus on the ball and everyone has become a partner in our strategy

 Peter Hartvig